tephyxp/bookworms/README.md

 When originally submitted in February 2024, this project was tailored to our class requirements for a desktop-only library book app in Spanish that prioritised backend functioning.

-Following project updates, complete in July 2024, the app:
+Following project updates, completed in July 2024, the app:

 - Has been translated to English
 - Features a new name, logo, and layout, as well as an eye-catching acid yellow and lilac colour scheme